benwoody/github-pidgin-emoji/README.md

 This is a theme set for Pidgin to add the Github emoticons to your smiley list!

+For a list and shortcuts of emoticons: http://www.emoji-cheat-sheet.com/
 ### Installation

 Download or Clone this repo.